 The Big Cat Sanctuary Alliance works to eliminate the exploitation of big cats and supports our members in providing quality lifetime care for wild cats in captivity.

 In order to work towards our mission, we have adopted the following position statements.
 These position statements help guide our decisions, clarify our message, and distinguish us from other groups.

-- We are opposed to the private ownership of wild cats.
+We oppose the private ownership of all wild cat species.

-- We are opposed to the declawing and defanging of wild cats.
+We oppose the commercial breeding of wild cats.

 We oppose the use of captive wild cats for cub petting encounters and photographic opportunities or any similar public interaction.

 We oppose the use of big cats for any type of entertainment.

 We oppose the breeding, selling, and possession of domestic/wild hybrid cats.